olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

         - Steering the crops to grow to a particular growth cycle leads to high yield.
         - Increase the ability of crops to take in extract nutrition for soli and environment leads to a tastier produce.
         - Corps that require a particular environmental condition can grow.
-          Example: Iceland (due to icy cold environment and geo-thermal warm soil vegetables cannot be grown in outdoor farms) [1].
+          Example: Iceland (due to icy cold environment and geo-thermal warm soil vegetables cannot be grown in outdoor farms).

 In a greenhouse the it is crucial to maintain a constant temperature and humidity.
 This is a tricky process as simply opening a door can create a micro climate.
 It is important that the temperature and humidity is equally distributed throughout the greenhouse to avoid microclimate.